 Arnott’s Lodge in Hilo

 Arnott’s lodge is a hostel with attached campground.
 You can read more on them in our Hostels in Hilo section.

 Namakanipaio campground in Hawaii Volcanoes National Park

 There are two drive-in campgrounds in the Hawaii Volcanoes National Park: Namakaniaio and Kulanaokuaiki.
 Drive-In camping is available on a first-come basis.
-No reservations, no permits, and no check-in are necessary.
+No reservations and no check-in are necessary but you need to complete a permit upon arrival to the camping grounds.
 Stays are limited to 7 days in a month and cannot exceed 30 days per year.

 Namakanipaio Campground is a large, open grassy area with tall eucalyptus and Ohi’a trees.
 This campground has restrooms, water, picnic tables, and barbecue pits.

 The campground is located 31 1/2 miles south of Hilo on Highway 11 at 4,000 feet elevation.
 The weather may be cool and damp year-round.
 Daytime temperature ranges between 60 and 80 F. Nighttime temperature hovers between 30+ to 50 F. If you go camping here we suggest that you use a tent with a good rain fly.
 Bring warm clothing for cool days and evenings.

 The Kulanaokuaiki campground is located about 5 miles down the Hilina Pali Road south of Kilauea’s caldera at 2,700′ elevation and is a secluded and spectacular place to pitch your tent.
 It is set in a dynamic landscape that can give you a good idea of Kilauea’s eruptive and faulting history.
 Added value to this campground are the many miles of nearby hiking trails.